harness/developer-hub/docs/cloud-cost-management/4-use-ccm-cost-optimization/1-optimize-cloud-costs-with-intelligent-cloud-auto-stopping-rules/3-load-balancer/create-an-application-gateway-for-azure.md

 - Select the resources to be managed by the AutoStopping Rule.
   - If VM is selected, then you need to add instances to be managed by the rule.
   ![](./static/create-lb-9.png)
 - You can choose to convert the selected instance(s) to spot or remain on-demand.
-AutoStopping has full spot interruption handling and on-demand fall back capabilities built.
 - Advanced configuration like hiding progress, page or dry run can be set up.
 You can also add dependencies between two or more AutoStopping Rules when you want one Rule to make one or more other Rules active based on the traffic that it receives.
 You can choose the rules from the drop down menu and add the required delay in seconds.

 6. Setup Access

 You can select the network protocol based on the workload type handled by the target VM.
-For example, if the application or service running in the VM requires a more secure connection, you must select HTTPS.
-If your application requires precise and error-free data delivery, then select TCP.

  ![](./static/create-lb-10.png)

 - **TCP Workload or SSH/RDP:**